 Blast Radius: Its explosion can affect areas as far as a mile (1.5 kilometers) away, making it effective against a wide range of targets.

 Deployment: Due to its size, the MOAB is delivered by a C-130 military transport plane, guided by a GPS system and deployed via parachute.

 "Such enormous munitions may make a big blast, but they are not guaranteed to wipe out enemy fighters burrowing deep underground," Max Boot, a senior fellow at the Council on Foreign Relations, writes in the New York Times.
 "And even if they kill insurgents, they will not kill the insurgency."

 In his Times opinion piece, Boot suggests that using the MOAB was a sign of desperation.

 "When the enemy becomes too powerful, as it did in Vietnam, then it becomes necessary to call in air and artillery strikes," he writes.
 "That was not a sign of progress; it was a sign, in fact, that the security situation was spiraling out of control."

-Let's not forget, too, that there are far more important numbers to cite when talking about bombs and war.
+Let's not forget that there are far more important numbers to cite when talking about bombs and war.
 When it was dropped in August 1945, and counting the first few months afterward, the atomic bomb dropped on Hiroshima killed somewhere between 90,000 and 160,000 people.
-According to the Atomic Heritage Foundation, the city of Hiroshima estimates that bomb eventually killed more than 235,000 people, when the deadly effects of radiation poisoning were factored in.
+According to the Atomic Heritage Foundation, the city of Hiroshima estimates that bomb eventually killed more than 235,000 people, when factoring in the deadly effects of radiation poisoning.